defund12/defund12.org/.github/ISSUE_TEMPLATE/EMAIL_REQUEST.md

 ---
 title: ''
-name: Email request
+name: "Add or edit an email for your city"
-about: Add/edit an email for your city
+about: "Update defund12.org with a message for your community."
 labels: new-request
 assignees: ''
 ---